Advertise with Us!

 Without any doubt, Python is much easier to learn.
 Python is a general-purpose programming language, and it can be picked up very quickly.
 In fact, Python is so simple to pick up that most programming courses for beginners now use Python programming language to teach fundamentals of programming.
 Python programs are much shorter and easy-to-write as compared to other programming languages and as a consequence, it has become a preferred choice for a lot of applications.
 The syntax is much simpler and the code is extremely readable as compared to the same code written in other programming languages.

 PHP, on the other hand, wasn’t meant to be a general-purpose language.
 It was designed specifically for web applications which are definitely more sophisticated than simple, stand-alone programs.
-As a result, learning PHP has been seen to take more time as compared to learning Python.
+As a result, it takes more time to learn PHP than it takes to learn Python.

 Time is taken to learn a programming language should be one of the most important factors in choosing which language to pick.
 For beginners, Python is much easier.
 PHP, on the other hand, can be a bit tough for novice programmers.
 PHP was designed to create simple personal pages but off late it has grown in complexity.
 The PHP developer community is trying hard to provide a lot of support for new programmers.
 However, as mentioned above, Python wins here by a significant margin owing to the inherent simplicity of the language.
 The syntaxes and the constructs in Python are amazingly simple to grasp.